aKamrani/remote-oneway/client/README.md

 - `SERVER_PORT`: Server port (default: 8443)
 - `CLIENT_NAME`: Optional client identifier (if empty, uses primary network interface IP)

-**Important**: The configuration is embedded into the client script during installation.
+**Important**: The configuration is embedded into the client during compilation.
+The installed binary contains the configuration and cannot be easily modified.
 If you need to change the configuration after installation, you must:
 1. Edit the `.env` file
-2. Run `sudo ./install.sh` again to reinstall with new configuration
+2. Run `sudo ./install.sh` again to recompile and reinstall with new configuration

 ## Running the Client